bobbyromeo/mypihc/README.md

 ==================

-1) If you want to use a 433Mhz TX/RX module (OPTIONAL) (Cheap transmitter/receiver: http://www.ebay.ca/itm/5pcs-433Mhz-RF-transmitter-and-receiver-kit-for-Arduino-/251673838721?pt=LH_DefaultDomain_0&hash=item3a98ee0481)
+1) If you want to use a 433Mhz TX/RX module (OPTIONAL)

+    A 433Mhz TX/RX module will permit you to control wireless remote control electrical outlets via this interface.
+The more difficult aspects of this setup is capturing the specific codes for your particalar mode.
+Please see my blog post (above) for a way to capture these codes.

+    (Cheap transmitter/receiver: http://www.ebay.ca/itm/5pcs-433Mhz-RF-transmitter-and-receiver-kit-for-Arduino-/251673838721?pt=LH_DefaultDomain_0&hash=item3a98ee0481)

     i) Follow the instructions to install the wiringpi library.
 After that you can compile the example programs by executing make.
 Install WiringPi from https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install//